Charging

 For everyone else, it’s important to understand what you’ll be offered when you pull in for a power boost.
 Many locations offer a choice of charging.
 There could well be a Type 2 slow charger, Type 2 fast charger, plus a CCS rapid charger of maybe 50kW and 100kW.

-Here is what the Pod Point says about recharging times for three very different electric cars:
+Here is what Pod Point says about recharging times for two different electric cars and a plug-in hybrid:

 This table gives you some ballpark figures, and a sense of what you’ll encounter when you arrive at a friend’s house and plug into their domestic socket (Slow), to using your own home wallbox and lesser public charging points (Fast), and finally to the public chargers that are mostly found on major roads and motorways (Rapid and Ultra-Rapid).